 - Take the Intercity train from Zurich to Landquart.

-- Take the connecting regional train in Landquart to St. Moritz.
+- Take the connecting regional train from Landquart to St. Moritz.

 - Glacier Express takes 7 hours and 45 minutes from Zermatt to St. Moritz.
 It starts at 8:52 AM in Zermatt and arrives at 4:37 PM in St. Moritz.